infn-datacloud/ai-ranker/README.md

 ### Start up the main service
 In production mode you should run the application using the dedicated image [indigopaas/ai-ranker](https://hub.docker.com/r/indigopaas/ai-ranker) available on DockerHub.

-The application does not requires persistent volumes.
+The application does not require persistent volumes.
 It uses environment variables to configure the service: the connection to the MLflow and Kafka instances, the models and features to use, whether to remove outliers, whether to scale the features, and which feature to use for classification and regression.

 The command to correctly start up the application for training inside a container using the default environment variables is: